openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 An Event Receiver replaces the current configuration of a stream by making an HTTP PUT request to the Configuration Endpoint.
 The PUT body contains a JSON
 {{RFC7159}} representation of the new configuration.
-On receiving a valid request the Event Transmitter responds with a "200 OK" response containing a JSON {{RFC7159}} representation of the updated stream configuration in the body.
+On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a JSON {{RFC7159}} representation of the updated stream configuration in the body.

-The stream_id and the full set of Receiver-Supplied properties MUST be present in the PUT body, not only the ones that are specifically intended to be changed.
+The stream_id and the full set of Receiver-Supplied properties MUST be present in the PUT body, not only those specifically intended to be changed.
 Missing Receiver-Supplied properties MUST be interpreted as requested to be deleted.
 Event Receivers MAY read the configuration first, modify the JSON
 {{RFC7159}} representation, then make a replacement request.
 If `events_requested`